 A typical "frame-off" restoration of an automobile will take at least 1,000 hours of your time, assuming you have some basic skills.
 Add to that any time spent learning specific techniques (or undoing mistakes), and you can quickly run up another few hundred hours.
 Do not set a time limit or rush a restoration!
 Doing so will result in frustration and failure.

-The point is, a restoration is a fun, long-term project that is endlessly rewarding in the doing - so long as you are not in a hurry.
+The point is, classic car restoration is a fun, long-term project that is endlessly rewarding in the doing - so long as you are not in a hurry.
 Assume from the start that the project will take at least two years and you can approach it philosophically.
 Take pride in completion of individual components as you go along rather than looking at the overwhelming amount of work still to be done.
 If you can't control your patience, forget the project and buy someone else's already-restored car.

 Get your finances in order and try to research what your restoration might cost (here again, club members who have already done restorations will be of great help).
 It will surely end up costing more than you estimated, but at least you can undertake the project with a clear knowledge of the magnitude of investment required.